-The Texas Public Utility Commission continues to monitor and report on the status of retail choice in Texas.
+The Texas Public Utility Commission continues to monitor and report on the status of retail competition in Texas.
 These "Report Cards" remain positive.
 Generally, retail choice participation is growing.
-During 2003, participation at the residential level has grown from just over 7% to 14% and small industrial participation has increased from 11% to 19%.
+During 2004 until March 2005, participation at the residential level has grown from just over 14% to 21.6% and small industrial and commercial participation has increased from 19% to 28.9%.

-The report indicates that, as of the end of December 2003, 1,285,145 individual customer electric service provider switches have occurred.
-The percentage of megawatt hours (MWhs) served by non-affiliated retail electric providers (REPs) in December of 2003 included 15% of the residential load and 42% of the small industrial load.
+As of June 24, 2005, over 1,920,000 retail customers were taking service from a non-affiliated provider.
+The Public Utilities Commission of Texas states in their June 2005 "Report Card on Retail Competition", the percentage of megawatt hours (MWH's) serviced by non-affiliated retail electric providers (REP's), is nearly 22.5% of residential load.
+Among customers served at secondary voltage, mostly commercial and some small industrial customers, almost 60% of the load has switched to competitive providers.
+Over 65% of the large industrial loads have switched.
 These percentages are higher than the percentage of customers who have switched because the larger commercial and industrial customers comprise a significant portion of the energy consumption in the state.

-The following charts have been extracted from the most recent Texas Public Utility Commission "March 2004 Report Card on Retail Choice."
+The following charts have been extracted from the most recent Texas Public Utility Commission Report in June 2005.
 The Texas Retail Choice Program continues to grow and is considered by the Texas PUC to be a successful and cost-effective program.